Affiliate links on Android Authority may earn us a commission. Learn more.

 The list below represents the most recent and relevant Apple Watch models.

-• Apple Watch SE 2 ($269.99 at Amazon): Alongside the Apple Watch Series 8, the company also launched the second generation of its budget lineup: the Apple Watch SE 2.
-This device builds on the success of the Apple Watch SE with an upgraded processor and handy low-battery mode.
+- Apple Watch SE 2 ($269.99 at Amazon): The second generation of Apple’s budget lineup, the Apple Watch SE 2 boasts an upgraded processor and handy low-battery mode.
 If you can live without advanced sensors like the ECG and SpO2 monitors, it’s a solid smartwatch that will save you some money.

-• Apple Watch Ultra ($799 at Amazon): A considerably more expensive device than the original series, the Apple Watch Ultra line represents Apple’s first foray into the adventure market.
-The Apple Watch Ultra boasts the stable’s largest, most durable display, plus extra battery life and niche features for outdoor enthusiasts we love.
+- Apple Watch Ultra ($799 at Amazon): A considerably more expensive device than the original series, the Apple Watch Ultra line represents Apple’s first foray into the adventure market.
+Ultra models boast larger, more durable display, plus extra battery life and niche features for outdoor enthusiasts we love.

 Apple Watches haven’t changed much over the years, so the differences between each series are minute.
 The exception to this is the Apple Watch Ultra line, which is meant for a very specific set of users.
 In contrast, Garmin has many different sports watch styles, from AMOLED-touting smartwatches to multisport fitness watches that prioritize battery life.